-It is a common problem, but the upside is that it is not a disease that lives in the soil like blight, so it is possible to save the remaining tomatoes.
+Although it is a common problem, the upside is that it is not a disease that lives in the soil like blight, so it is possible to save the remaining tomatoes.
 This problem can happen especially on the first tomatoes of the season or after an extremely dry period in the summer.
-It also tends to happen more often in plants grown in containers, as the soil is more susceptible to fluctuations in moisture.
-Less frequently it occurs on peppers and eggplant.
+It tends to happen more often on plants grown in containers, as the soil is more susceptible to fluctuations in moisture.
+Less frequently it appears on peppers and eggplant.

 It first shows as small, depressed, water- soaked spots on the blossom end (or bottom) of the tomato.
 The affected tissue breaks down rapidly and the area becomes sunken, dark brown or black, and leathery.

 Blossom-end rot is caused by insufficient calcium in the tissue of the tomato.
 Actively growing parts of the plant, such as developing tomatoes, must have a continuous supply of calcium to prevent these spots from developing.